area2020/area2020.github.io/index.md

 We are organising a special issue based on the topics of the Workshop for the Journal of Sensor and Actuator Networks.
 More information can be found <a href="https://www.mdpi.com/journal/jsan/special_issues/REA" target="_blank">here</a>.

+## Recordings

+The recordings of the opening remarks and the two invited talks can be found in our Youtube playlist by clicking <a href="https://www.youtube.com/watch?v=khq1PBzrs4k&list=PLMpToO1A8uXojjllQqDgJO9fZvRmtxBFc&ab_channel=AREAWorkshop" target="_blank">here</a>.

+<br><br>

+The recordings with the talks of accepted papers can be found in Underline by clicking <a href="https://underline.io/events/24/sessions?eventSessionId=311&ecai=Ti3qQ0AsFTs3m76IKMXEanhrZDkA35MelRLnec%2BK%2FYwSPdX76uQSsFV2juYgzqdLNP7SS%2BCgtOSYT5x0SDApy9aQPeA0H%2BSJ4ECdQRP%2BATAVjOu%2BlXzS9kCdF8hfaVWJ" target="_blank">here</a>.

 ## Proceedings

 The AREA 2020 proceedings is available <a href="http://eptcs.web.cse.unsw.edu.au/content.cgi?AREA2020" target="_blank">here</a>.